ckonkel/tfueledge-docker-compose/README.md

 Desired State - Automated, with uptime, downtime reporting, web interface... more things.

-## Migration of data from exsiting
+## Migration of data from existing

 ### Windows